See our virtual tours and leaflets here

 Introduction

-Somerset’s Accessible Coast is a new set of resources designed to help more people plan and enjoy a visit to the Somerset coast and the King Charles III England Coast Path.
-Our goal is to highlight accessible routes and provide information that helps you to plan a successful visit.
+Somerset’s Accessible Coast is a set of resources to help more people plan and enjoy visits to the coast and the King Charles III England Coast Path.
+It highlights accessible routes and provides practical information to support your visit.

-To see all the locations download the Somerset’s Accessible Coast leaflet.
+To explore all locations, download the Somerset’s Accessible Coast leaflet.

 Leaflets and tours

-The leaflet includes a map showing the paths included and their accessibility rating, information about the location, and advice on how to stay safe during your visit.
+The leaflet includes a map of the routes and their accessibility ratings.
+It also provides location details and safety advice for your visit.

-Use the links at the top of this page to navigate the tours or download an electronic copy of the leaflet.
+Use the links at the top of this page to view the tours or download a leaflet.

 Accessibility ratings

-What feels easy for one person may feel hard for someone else.
-The virtual tours above are designed to enable you to preview the terrain and make a choice about where you are comfortable going.
+What feels easy for one person may feel difficult for another.
+The virtual tours help you preview the terrain and decide where you feel comfortable.

 1 – For all